WeberLab/Chisep_CSVO2_Manuscript/README.md

-## A Quarto Manuscript Template
+## Quarto Manuscript for "The Application of Magnetic Susceptibility Separation for Measuring Cerebral Oxygenation in Preterm Neonates"

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+This is a repo for generating our manuscript.

+Please visit this repo's webpage: [weberlab.github.io/Chisep_CSVO2_Manuscript/](urlhttps://weberlab.github.io/Chisep_CSVO2_Manuscript/)